In-Canada temporary measures to support foreign nationals in response to the crisis in Israel and Palestinian Territories

 If the client is applying for a new or subsequent temporary resident permit (TRP), officers should refer to Temporary resident permits for additional guidance.

-Issuance of work permits in Canada
+Fee waiver for issuing work permits or extensions in Canada

 The following fees for eligible clients under these temporary special measures are to be waived: